The 9 Mistakes Children’s Book Authors Make & How To Avoid Them

 “It’s not uncommon for me to cry as I write, or to pound the desk laughing.”

-Read on to discover how to navigate around nine of the most common mistake-icebergs that are often responsible for shipwrecking the dreams of many first-time children’s authors and illustrators.
+So let’s get the skinny from Shepard on just how to navigate around nine of the most common mistake-icebergs that are responsible for shipwrecking the dreams of many first-time children’s authors and illustrators.

 9 Mistakes Children’s Book Authors Make That You Don’t Have To